uncch-rdmc/dataverse-corere/Readme.md

 ### Setting up CORE-RE server

+It is recommended that you run this (and all) python projects inside a virtual environment.
+See this page for more info https://docs.python.org/3/tutorial/venv.html .

 Install the latest version of Python 3 if you haven't already.

 Run the following command: